-Students wishing to wear a visible religious icon are to apply to the Director of Educational Operations, supported in writing by their parents.
+Students wishing to wear a visible religious icon are to apply to the Executive Deputy Principal, supported in writing by their parents.
 Badges may not be worn in the School, unless related to a School activity, or a charity supported by the School.